lyotvincent/PBGI/README.md

 The green box contains the parameter name.
 Users could enter parameters in the red box to customize the software.
 In order to control the choice of software, users could set True or False for the "enable" of software.

-## Bioconda support

-We are working for this.
 <!--
 ## 主要测试菌种
 肠杆菌属Enterobacteriaceae